 Feeding Frequency: Several feedings per day - Offer only what they can consume in 3 minutes or less with multiple feedings per day.

-These fish are not exceptionally difficult to care for and mostly just need their water to be kept clean.
-At least 25 - 50% of the tank water should be replaced once a month.
-If the tank is densely stocked 20 - 25% should be replaced weekly or every other week.
-Aquariums are closed systems and regardless of size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
+These fish are not exceptionally difficult to care for provided that their water is kept clean.
+At least 25 to 50% of the tank water should be replaced once a month.
+If the tank is densely stocked, 20 to 25% should be replaced weekly or every other week.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
 Be mindful during maintenance that these fish will jump, so keep a close eye on them.

 The Longfin Blue Danio is fairly hardy and will adapt to most aquarium conditions.
-It is a schooling species that will spend most time in the top and middle regions, particularly if there is open water or water current.
-Though a school of danios can be kept in a smaller aquarium, they will do best in about a 20 gallon size.
-Provide good filtration and the tank should be covered to prevent jumps.
+This schooling species will spend most time in the top and middle regions of the tank, particularly if there is open water or water current.
+Though a school of danios can be kept in a smaller aquarium, they will do best in about a 20-gallon size.
+Provide good filtration and keep the tank covered to prevent jumps.

-These fish are most effectively displayed in tanks with subdued lighting and a dark colored fine gravel or sand substrate.
-They like a well planted aquariums and a variety of plants will make them feel safe.
+These fish are most effectively displayed in tanks with subdued lighting and a fine, dark gravel or sand substrate.
+They like a well-planted aquarium, and a variety of plants will make them feel safe.
 Dense tall plantings around the sides and back are great, but these fish prefer open water in the middle of the tank for swimming.

 Minimum Tank Size: 10 gal (38 L) - Though a school of danios can be kept in a smaller aquarium, they will do best in about a 20 gallon size.

 Lighting Needs: Moderate - normal lighting